gorlanwix/3d-viewer/README.md

 ### Back-end

 The back end is written in Node.js and the database uses MongoDB/Mongoose.
 The models themselves are saved on Amazon S3 web services.

+To start up MongoDB, run "mongod -dbpath data/db/ --logpath data/logs/mongodb.log --logappend" in the terminal while in the server directory.
+Logs will be appended in server/data/logs.